garden-io/garden/docs/reference/providers/local-kubernetes.md

           # Ephemeral storage request in megabytes.
           ephemeralStorage:

-    # Storage parameters to set for the in-cluster builder, container registry and code sync persistent volumes
-    # (which are automatically installed and used when `buildMode` is `cluster-docker` or `kaniko`).
-    #
-    # These are all shared cluster-wide across all users and builds, so they should be resourced accordingly,
-    # factoring in how many concurrent builds you expect and how large your images and build contexts tend to be.
-    storage:
-      # Storage parameters for the in-cluster Docker registry volume.
-Built images are stored here, so that they
-      # are available to all the nodes in your cluster.
-      #
-      # Only applies when `buildMode` is set to `cluster-docker` or `kaniko`, ignored otherwise.
-      registry:
-        # Volume size in megabytes.
-        size: 20480

-        # Storage class to use for the volume.
-        storageClass: null

->>>>>>> main
     # One or more certificates to use for ingress.
     tlsCertificates:
       - # A unique identifier for this certificate.